 Ageing well will focus on healthy living, social connections, and ageing in the right place for patients, their families and caregivers.
 This priority draws attention to the need for investigation and solution finding for patients as they transition out from the hospital back to their residential living location and the ongoing management of their health.

 Care of the older adult addresses management of diseases and disorders associated with aging including (but not limited to) frailty, cognitive impairment, falls prevention, and stroke.
 The often identified demographic change with the growing proportion of people who are 65 years and older in our population is a pressing matter.
-GRH will participate in research and innovation that will make health and health care systems responsive to the specialized needs of older adults.
+GRH will participate in innovation and research that will make health and health care systems responsive to the specialized needs of older adults.

 Innovation in health care is a major growth area for GRH covering a broad range including (but not limited to) medtech, process and systems, artificial intelligence, nanotechnology, and quantum physics.
 “Health research plays an important role in feeding the innovation pipeline with the very best ideas, from discovery to application.”
 GRH will work closely with our partners who are world-renown scientists, innovators, and business leaders to encourage creativity and entrepreneurial activity to improve care and services to patients and to make a contribution to the broader health care sector.

 Patient and family experience with care is of paramount importance to the creation of effective health-giving and health care delivery solutions.
 We will learning from and with patients, their family, and caregivers to achieve greater and more effective inclusiveness in the care process, problem identification, solution finding, and validation and testing of solutions are focal areas that run through priorities I – V above.
 The voice of patients, their family, and caregivers with the lived experience must inform the identification of solutions that will be responsive to their needs.